pinkkis/pinkkis/README.md

 I'm always on the lookout for new opportunities, so feel free to be in contact.

-- 🔭 I’m currently working on ~~redacted~~ as a Senior Frontend Developer at Johnson Controls
+- 🔭 I’m currently working on growth as a Senior Frontend Developer at [Teamwork](https://teamwork.com).
 - 🌱 I’m currently learning the [Godot Engine](https://github.com/godotengine/godot) to create games
 - 💬 Ask me about Loom, StencilJS, Angular, Node.js, TypeScript, Sass
 - 😄 Pronouns: He/Him